Prosecutors say daughter of jailed Mexican Mafia kingpin ran U.S. gang

 “She participated in conspiracy to murder, oversaw drug sales and generally controlled the gang for her father,” Barron said of the woman also known as “V,” “Old Girl,” “Prima” and “Female Cousin.”

-Her husband, Aaron Soto, 40, was also charged with being a leader of the Harpys, along with Manuel Valencia, 36.
-All three were scheduled for an initial court appearance later on Thursday.
+Her husband, Aaron Soto, 40, was also charged with being a leader of the Harpys, also known as the Harpys Dead End gang, along with Manuel Valencia, 36.

 “Danny Roman was able to control his territory through Vianna Roman, Aaron Soto and Manuel Valencia and other leaders acting under them and they have all been arrested as of today,” Barron said.